KRNH

-KRNH 92.3 The Ranch FM is a radio station licensed to Kerrville, Texas.
+KRNH (92.3 FM, "The Ranch") is a radio station licensed to Kerrville, Texas.
 The station broadcasts a country music format and is owned by Lyndell Grubbs, through licensee Radio Ranch, LLC.

 History

 The station began broadcasting in October 1990, holding the call sign KITE and airing a soft adult contemporary format.
 It originally broadcast at 92.1 MHz, but moved to 92.3 MHz in 1994, concurrent with a power increase.
 Its format shifted to mainstream AC in 1997.
 In 1998, the station adopted a classic rock format.
 In 2000, the station was sold to Lyndell Grubbs's Radio Ranch, LLC, for $245,000.
 In September 2000, the station's call sign was changed to KRNH and it adopted a country music format, with programming from ABC Radio's Real Country network.

 Subchannels

 Hill Country Patriot

-In March 2018, KRNH launched a news-talk format branded "The Hill Country Patriot" on its HD2 subchannel, which is simulcast on translators at 104.3 FM in Kerrville and 102.1 FM in Fredericksburg, Texas.
+In March 2018, KRNH launched a news-talk format branded as "The Hill Country Patriot" on its HD2 subchannel, which is simulcast on translators at 104.3 FM in Kerrville and 102.1 FM in Fredericksburg, Texas.